aglorhythm/more-about-me/README.md

 ## 🌈 Navigating this repository

 Feel free to explore the files:
-Each files corresponds to a specific project.
+Each files corresponds to a specific project or theme linked to my profile.

 ## 💖 Connect and engage with me !